jorge-cardoso/jorge-cardoso.github.io/index.md

 Research Interests
 ---------------

-+ Developed new fault injection techniques to improve the reliability of for complex, large distributed cloud platforms, such as the [Open Telekom Cloud](https://cloud.telekom.de/en/) from Deutsche Telekom.
++ Developed new fault injection techniques to improve the reliability of complex, large distributed cloud platforms, such as the [Open Telekom Cloud](https://cloud.telekom.de/en/) from Deutsche Telekom.

 + Use [event processing technologies](https://en.wikipedia.org/wiki/Storm_(event_processor)) to detect  anomalies in cloud platforms in real time.

 + Adapt approaches from the field of data mining, such as [Bayesian networks](https://en.wikipedia.org/wiki/Bayesian_network) and [Markov processes](https://en.wikipedia.org/wiki/Markov_process), to automatically detect and localize failures in cloud platforms.

-+ Incorporate new resilient mechanisms into the [OpenStack](https://www.openstack.org) cloud operating system to increase its reliability and availability.
++ Incorporate new resilient mechanisms into the [OpenStack](https://www.openstack.org) cloud operating system and [Huawei FusionSphere](http://e.huawei.com/en/products/cloud-computing-dc/cloud-computing/fusionsphere/fusionsphere) to increase its reliability and availability.

 News